ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 The retention period for new objects can be inherited from the default value set on the bucket.
 The retention period can also be explicitly defined when the object is written by specifying a *Retain Until Date*.

-When you use bucket default settings, you don’t specify a Retain Until Date.
+When you use bucket default settings, you don’t specify a *Retain Until Date*.
 Instead, you specify a duration, in either days or years, for which every object version that is placed in the bucket must be protected.
-When you place an object in the bucket, a Retain Until Date is calculated for the object version by adding the specified duration to the time of the object write.
+When you place an object in the bucket, a *Retain Until Date* is calculated for the object version by adding the specified duration to the time of the object write.

-If your request to place an object version in a bucket contains an explicit retention mode and Retain Until Date, those settings override any bucket default settings for that object version.
+If your request to place an object version in a bucket contains an explicit retention mode and *Retain Until Date*, those settings override any bucket default settings for that object version.
 {: note}

-Like all other Object Lock settings, the Retain Until Date applies to individual object versions.
+Like all other Object Lock settings, the *Retain Until Date* applies to individual object versions.
 Different versions of a single object can have different retention modes and periods.

 Imagine an object that is 60 days into a 90-day retention period, and you overwrite that object with the same name and a two-year retention period.
 The operation succeeds and a new version of the object with a two-year retention period is created.
 Meanwhile, after 30 more days the original version is eligible for deletion.